Return to Index

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) to help control the pain and/or inflammation.

 - Injection of platelet rich plasma (PRP) to reduce bleeding.

 - Ice to help relieve pain and inflammation.
-Apply ice to shoulder area for 15 minutes, 3 to 4 times a day.
+Apply ice to shoulder area for 15 minutes, 3-4 times a day.

 - Physical therapy to help strengthen and increase motion in the shoulder area